 On my last pass through my Nana’s cookbook, I saw her recipe for Pressure Cooker Pork bringing back memories of old pots with screaming pressure release whistles never knowing if the lid would fly off the pot and crash through the ceiling leaving a trail of food in its path.
 Mostly she canned in hers so it went all summer long with that high pitched nails-scratching-a-chalk-board sound making me cringe as I played with my Josie West doll and horse.
 Mom cooked beans in one at home but nothing else.
 I suppose they were a staple of home cookery during the 60’s and 70’s only to be put away or discarded in the 80’s but now making a comeback for those busy people who want home cooked food but do not have much time.
-I have a large 16-quart Presto cooker/canner that I use to make pickles during the summer but I haven’t cooked in one – ever.
+I have a large 16-quart Presto cooker/canner that I use to make pickles during the summer and occasionally slow cook some dishes with it.

 I honestly did not give it too much thought turning instead to watch TV at 6:30 in the morning while mother’s birthday cake was baking.
 Reruns of Guy’s Big Bite were on and guess what he was cooking?
 Yep, pressure cooker pork shoulder for a Cuban sandwich that looked incredible!
 He called his Mojito Pork or something.
 I grabbed the cookbook and read in the margin where Nana wrote “especially good with Shirley’s oranges for liquid”.
 My aunt Shirley and her family live in Jacksonville, Florida.
 They sent a huge box of oranges and grapefruit to my Nana every year at Christmas.
 I suppose that was the way Nana used up some of the oranges and since I had a bag of oranges in the pantry I thought………..”Why not?”
 So, off I went to bring the pressure cooker out of the box for a little winter run.
 I used a mixture of both Nana and Guy’s recipes/processes and came up with my own Pressure Cooker Cuban that even Mr. Picky Eater (a lover of Cuban sandwiches) enjoyed and asked for again.
 This is what I did and you can too!